Chart Color Schemes

 Health performance in Aberdare is a key challenge with a range of health conditions having marked impacts on both younger and older age cohorts

-Private health cover stands at approximately 51%, slightly below the average for SA2 areas (~1,271 people).
-Mental health issues are the most prevalent condition, impacting 12.6% of residents, followed by arthritis at 11.2%.
-Conversely, 56.7% report no medical ailments, compared to 62.6% in Rest of NSW.
-The area has a lower proportion of seniors aged 65 and over at 15.2% (376 people), compared to 16.9% in Rest of NSW.
-Health outcomes among seniors present challenges broadly aligned with the general population's health profile.
+Mental health issues impact 12.6% of residents, while arthritis affects 11.2%.
+About 56.7% report no medical ailments, compared to 62.6% in Rest of NSW.
+The area has 15.3% (393 people) aged 65 and over, lower than the 16.9% in Rest of NSW.
+Senior health outcomes present challenges broadly similar to those of the general population.

 Frequently Asked Questions - Health